22nd February 2022

 What are the benefits of being registered for VAT?

-Being registered for VAT can make your company appear larger than it is and can add more credibility to your business.
+Being registered for VAT can make your business appear larger than it is and can add more credibility to it.

-Some customers or suppliers may only deal with VAT registered companies.
+Some customers or suppliers may only deal with VAT-registered businesses.
 So this may increase your ability to attract clients or a better supply chain.

 If registered on the standard scheme, you can recover the VAT you have been charged on business purchases.